sunfishcode/basic-text/docs/plain-text.md

  - Convert all CJK Compatibility Ideograph codepoints that have corresponding [Standardized Variations] into their corresponding standardized variation sequences.
- - Replace codepoints whose use is "strongly discouraged" and which have recommended replacements or compatibility decompositions:
-    - Replace U+0149 with U+02BC U+006E
-    - Replace U+0673 with U+0627 U+065F
-    - Replace U+0F77 with U+0FB2 U+0F81
-    - Replace U+0F79 with U+0FB3 U+0F81
-    - Replace U+17A3 with U+17A2
-    - Replace U+17A4 with U+17A2 U+17B6
  - Apply the [Stream-Safe Text Process (UAX15-D4)].
  - Apply `toNFC` according to the [Normalization Process for Stabilized Strings].